jamescastro98/Taste-the-Typo/README.md

 Pyppeteer - Python port of Puppeteer - used for creating headless chrome browsers.

-Django - Used to connect the front end to the respective scripts.
+Django - Backend used to connect the front end to the respective scripts.

 **Tentative Responsibilities**